A UNIQUE DIALECT

 THE LINGUISTIC FEATURES OF THE CYPRIOT DIALECT

-The Cypriot dialect exhibits several linguistic features that distinguish it from today’s standard Modern Greek language.
+The Cypriot dialect today exhibits several linguistic features that distinguish it from today’s standard Modern Greek language.
 Phonologically, it has retained certain archaic phonetic elements that have largely disappeared from other modern-day Greek dialects.
 For instance, the diphthongs and specific vowel sounds in the dialect reflect features similar to those of ancient Greek, providing a direct link to its linguistic origins.
 Morphologically and syntactically, the dialect also diverges from standard Modern Greek and preserves certain grammatical structures and forms that have been in decline in other Greek dialects.
-Additionally, the use of diminutives and augmentatives is more prevalent in the Cypriot dialect lending a unique flavour to the dialect’s oral traditions and communication styles.
+Additionally, the use of diminutives and augmentatives is more prevalent in the Cypriot dialect lending a unique flavour to its oral traditions and communication styles.

 A NATIONAL IDENTITY